-How to identify and solve the songwriting problems you create for yourself
+Identifying and solving the songwriting problems you create for yourself.

 “Whether you believe you can do a thing or not, you are right.”